 - Joining a local Facebook group pertaining to your skill/interest

-Not only will your skills, talents, and hobbies increase your popularity in your social sphere, improving your career-related abilities will improve your popularity in your workplace as well.
+Not only will your skills, talents, and hobbies increase your popularity in your social sphere, but improving your career-related abilities will improve your popularity in your workplace as well.

 According to one study, employees’ work-related knowledge, skills, and abilities are directly related to their popularity in the workplace, which is directly related to their career satisfaction.